Shivanilarokar/DSA-Questions-/README.md

 ## Installation

-You can install the project using pip:
+To install the project, use pip:

 ```bash
 pip install your_project_name